 Who can play junior roller derby?

 Anyone aged 8-17 can get involved.
 You don’t have to have been a ‘sporty’ type before joining, you just need the desire to learn derby (and have the confidence to stand up and move forward on skates, or be willing to put some of your own time in between sessions to learn).

 At Sheffield Steel Junior Rollers (SSJR) we’ve made it our mission to change the widely held idea of what an athlete is and who can take part in sport.
 We know no one is born with skates on their feet (but you’re welcome to prove us wrong).
 So like walking, running or jumping, skatIng, like roller derby itself is a skill anyone can learn.

 You shouldn’t ever worry that you aren’t fit enough/athletic enough/strong enough, because the beauty of roller derby is that there is a role for every body shape, including yours!
 We have skaters from a variety of fitness backgrounds – rugby players, ballerinas, the sport-averse – and they can all kick some serious butt.
 Skating for 60 minutes once a week is great way to have fun, get your heart pumping and meet awesome young people like yourself.
 So even if you haven’t done anything physical in ages, you’ll be surprised how quickly your body will adapt.

 Is it for boys as well as girls?

-There are some leagues within the junior derby world which only take girls, but at Sheffield Steel Junior Rollers (SSJR) it’s an activity for pre-teens and teenagers of any gender who are seriously into having a great time on skates.
-We don’t exclude anyone based on their gender identity.
+Sheffield Steel Junior Rollers (SSJR) is for pre-teens and teenagers of any gender who are seriously into having a great time on skates.
+We don’t exclude anyone based on their gender.